SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Experimental Design

 \subsection{Data Partitioning}

-The dataset used to perform these experiments is the EndoUDA \cite{celik_endouda_2021, ali_deep_2021, borgli_hyperkvasir_2020}, which contains endoscopic images from two different medical tasks (binary segmentation for BE and polyps).
+The dataset used to perform our experiments is the EndoUDA \cite{celik_endouda_2021, ali_deep_2021, borgli_hyperkvasir_2020}, which contains endoscopic images from two medical tasks (binary segmentation for BE and polyps).
 EndoUDA is composed of 799 images for BE, with 284 in NBI modality and 515 in (WLI) modality.
-It also contains 1042 images for polyps, with 42 in NBI modality and 1000 in WLI modality (see Fig. \ref{fig:endouda}).

-We used a 75-25 split on the WLI frames for training and validation, and used every frame available for NBI during testing (284 for BE and 42 for polyps).
+It also contains 1042 images for polyps, with 42 in NBI modality and 1000 in WLI modality (see fig. \ref{fig:endouda}).
+We test our method only for the BE split of the dataset, as SLIC is not adequate for the topologically difficult characteristics of polyps.
+For such tasks, other superpixel generation methods may be more appropriate.We used a 80/10/10 split on the WLI frames for training, validation, and testing (respectively) and used every frame available for NBI during testing (284 frames).